 To address the requirements established in Resolution 657 (WRC-15), the ITU-R has developed Report ITU-R RS.[Space_Weather_Sensors] on “Technical and operational characteristics of RF-based space weather sensors”.
 This ITU-R Report documents the information called for by Resolution 657 (WRC-15) to support studies to be performed under a possible agenda item on space weather at WRC-23.
 This Report also includes an assessment of potentially applicable radio services to the space weather sensor applications.

+CEPT is proposing to revise Resolution 657 (WRC-15) in order to enhance the visibility and protection of the space weather sensors when studying the requirements to determine the technical and operational characteristics.

-CEPT supports this agenda item.
+With the enhancements of Resolution 657, CEPT supports this agenda item.

 Fixed satellite service 37.5 - 39.5 GHz